 lispx-proxy (Lisp Execution Proxy) is a yet another Lisp application launcher, written in C++ and designed for use primarily on Windows, but *nix port with limited functionality is also available.
-Although it's intended to be used mainly with Lisp Cabinet (if you have the recent version of Lisp Cabinet installed, you already have lispx-proxy), standalone use is also possible.
-Moreover, lispx-proxy allows to create relatively complex cross platform executable source code distributions, which require zero configuration to run (see a video).
+It allows to create relatively complex cross platform executable source code distributions, which require zero configuration to run (see a video).

-Because of restricted Windows default command processor abilities it's hard to create such scripting tools as cl-launch with Windows command processor language.
+Because of the restricted Windows default command processor abilities it's hard to create such scripting tools as cl-launch based on Windows command processor language.
 The most obvious solution of this problem is to create a tool which relies mostly on metadata and predefined filesystem structure rather than scripting.

 lispx-proxy incorporates this approach and also is aimed to be more than a script launching tool.
 It mimics cross platform Java/JAR packaged application distribution paradigm for Lisp and integrates itself into the Windows GUI shell, so it's possible to launch lispx-proxy executable source distributions as regular Windows applications.
 But lispx-proxy distributions should not be considered as a replacement for native compiled Lisp programs. lispx-proxy is intended to be used merely as a convenience tool, only when it's appropriate.

 Examples of lispx-proxy scripts and executable source distributions could be downloaded separately at the project's sourceforge download group (they may be a little bit outdated now).